Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Mississippi State Stats and Trends

-- So far this season Mississippi State has one win against the spread.
+- Thus far this season Mississippi State has one win against the spread.

-- Mississippi State's games this year have gone over the total in one out of four opportunities (25%).
+- Mississippi State's games this year have eclipsed the over/under one time in four opportunities (25%).

-- When Mississippi State puts up more than 9.3 points, it is 1-3 against the spread and 2-2 overall.
+- When Mississippi State records more than 9.3 points, it is 1-3 against the spread and 2-2 overall.

-- In games that Mississippi State churns out more than 290.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- When Mississippi State totals over 290.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Bulldogs have turned the ball over seven times this season, three more turnovers than the Aggies have forced (4).
+- The Bulldogs have turned the ball over three more times (7 total) than the Aggies have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.